 Which is why…

-In this article, we’re going to discuss what it might be like to own one of these gorgeous creatures so that if you’re ever given the opportunity to get your hands on one, you’ll know for sure if it’s going to be a good “fit” for you.
+So, in this article, we’re going to discuss what it might be like to own one of these gorgeous creatures so that if you’re ever allowed to get your hands on one, you’ll know for sure if it’s going to be a good “fit” for you.

 Ragdoll Cat Breed Fast Facts